CodeYourFuture/syllabus/docs/js-core-3/week-2/lesson.md

 - API stands for `Application Programming Interface`
 - APIs are created by providers and used by consumers
 - It is a specific part of a larger system that can be contacted by other systems, for example from the internet.
-- When we connect to an `API` we say that we are connecting to an `Endpoint`
+- APIs on the web are usually made up of one or many "endpoints", which are URLs that an outside consumer can connect to
-- Some well-known APIs are [Facebook APIs](https://developers.facebook.com/), [Twitter APIs](https://developer.twitter.com/en/docs), [Maps APIs](https://developers.google.com/maps/documentation) and many many more
+- Some well-known APIs are [the Facebook API](https://developers.facebook.com/), [the Twitter API](https://developer.twitter.com/en/docs), [the Google Maps API](https://developers.google.com/maps/documentation) and many many more
 - In particular, an API doesn't care what language or technology is used in the consumer or the provider

 An API is a set of rules that allow programs to talk to each other.
 The developer creates the API on the server and allows the client to talk to it.
 An example of a server is the application on a computer hosting a website and an example of a client is the browser on the phone trying to access the website.